This training contains 12 hours of live content.

 As a participant in this course you will:

-"I'd recommend Kelley Palmer's training to a friend because she speaks the truth and holds space for processing.
+"I'd recommend kelley nicole palmer's training to a friend because she speaks the truth and holds space for processing.
 She provides theoretical frameworks that connect to our everyday lives in ways that make action steps clear and doable.
 And these aren't "easy" action steps like read a book, but deep action steps like, Divest from those things that support harm.
-And Kelley provides the guidance to identify what that means. "
+And kelley nicole provides the guidance to identify what that means. "

-I’m an almost 40-year old Black woman who grew up in the American south.
-As such, I have been educated from a young age (both by knowledge and lived experience) about the history of white supremacy in this country.
+I’m a queer Black cis woman who grew up in the American south.
+As such, I have been educated from a young age (both by knowledge and lived experience) about the history of systems of oppression in this country.

 My first yoga teacher was a Black woman who taught me privately.
 I invited my mother to join me and she loved practicing yoga in this intimate setting.
 But when we went to a yoga studio she didn't feel comfortable or welcome.
 I knew this feeling well.

 I also had never stepped into a white-led wellness space and felt it was a space that was for me or invited me in.
 I began teaching yoga because I saw that it wasn’t just me and my mom.
 Black people didn’t feel comfortable or welcomed in wellness or yoga spaces, which were mostly set up and cultivated by white women who often didn’t see the very real barriers to belonging and liberation they had created.